All Episodes

 They were trial lawyers throwing out business cards like confetti all over the place.

-All right, I wasn't gonna talk about the McCain thing.
+All right, I wasn't going to talk about the McCain thing.

-And you know why I wasn't gonna talk about the McCain thing?
+And you know why I wasn't going to talk about the McCain thing?

-I wasn't gonna talk about it because it's uh the McCain campaign is it's imploding.
+I wasn't going to talk about it because the McCain campaign is imploding.

-You don't kick people when they're on the way to the mat.
+You don't kick people when they're on the way to the map.

-But I gotta bring this up because the AP, and I should have known this is gonna happen.
+But I got to bring this up because the AP, and I should have known this is going to happen.

-John McCain's campaign manager and chief strategist are gone from their leadership roles.
+John McCain's campaign manager and chief strategerist are gone from their leadership roles.

-A major staff shakeup for the struggling Republican presidential candidate is all but broke and trails an opinion polls in statements.
+A major staff shakeup for the struggling Republican presidential candidate is all but broke and trails in opinion polls.

-Terry Nelson, a veteran of President Bush's successful O4 re-election effort, said that uh he resigned as campaign manager effectively immediately effective immediately, and John Weaver said that he stepped down from his post of chief strategist uh on Tuesday.
+In statements, Terry Nelson, a veteran of President Bush's successful 04 reelection effort, said that he resigned as campaign manager effective immediately.

 Other officials who spoke on condition of anonymity, though, said that Nelson was fired.

-Has also been a third resignation, and that's Mark Salter, who was McCain's chief of staff, and co-authored uh five of McCain's books.
+There's also been a third resignation, and that's Mark Salter, who was McCain's chief of staff and co-authored five of McCain's books.

 Can you believe that?